HomeCampingHow To Make A Camping Tent From Scratch (DIY Tent)

 You’d be wrong.

-As it turns out, all you need are 3 things:
+As it turns out, all you need are:

 • 1 tarp (2 if you want a groundsheet)

-• 1 long piece of paracord rope or bungee cord (around 20 ft)
+• 20+ feet of paracord rope or bungee cord

 And that’s it!

-Once you’ve gathered these 3 or 4 things, you’ve got everything you need to build your very own DIY camping tent.
+Once you’ve gathered these things, you’ve got everything you need to make a camping tent from scratch.

 Before you can start putting your DIY tent together, you need to find a suitable camping spot.